 This target found in Area 1 by an REMUS 100 SW AUV with a duel frequency side-scan sonar may be a barge but, its identification has not been verified.

-(Figure 1) This target found in Area 1 may be a barge but its identification has not been verified.
-The images were generated by an REMUS 100 SW AUV with a duel frequency side-scan sonar.
-The image on the left shows the entire target captured by the 900-kHz sonar.
-Detailed images to the right were generated by the 1800-kHz sonar and show hatches, cable and other objects.
+Figure 1.
+This target found in Area 1 may be a barge, but its identification has not been verified.
+The images were generated by a REMUS 100 SW AUV with a dual-frequency sidescan sonar.
+One image (far left) shows the entire target captured by the 900-kHz sonar.
+Other detailed images (to the right) — showing hatches, cable, and other objects — were generated by the 1800-kHz sonar.
 Click image for larger view and image credit.

 An MMP Remus 100 discovered this lost torpedo on the NUWC test range.

-(Figure 2) An MMP Remus 100 discovered this lost torpedo on the NUWC test range.
+Figure 2.
+An MMP REMUS 100 discovered this lost torpedo on the Naval Underwater Warfare Center test range.
 Investigators will examine this and other possible torpedoes in the future.
 Click image for larger view and image credit.

 Mission Summary